 - Electric Fireplace Insert – If you have a traditional fireplace or just a mantle without a fireplace, these inserts can be placed inside of them so they become fully functional electric fireplaces.
 With many companies, the fireplace mantle units listed at the beginning of this section are essentially the same thing as these inserts except with the added mantle that comes with it.
 If you are someone who likes working with your hands, you can also build your own mantle to perfectly fit one of these inserts.

 - Wall Mount Electric Fireplace – These are electric fireplaces that are built to be mounted on the wall.
 This can hang out completely, be partially recessed into the wall, or even fully recessed into the wall to sit flush.
 These modern electric fireplaces are more common with people that want a very modern aesthetic and don’t want to have a large mantle in their home.
 If you install one of these in a wall recession but don’t have an outlet there, it is best to run electrical lines and hard wire it so the cord is hidden.
 It looks tacky to have a recessed electric fireplace with a cord hanging out and down to the nearest outlet.

 - Freestanding Electric Fireplace – If you were thinking that this is a generic space heater that is made to look like a fireplace, you’d be exactly right.
 The ability to properly heat a home is very questionable with these units.
 They tend to pose more safety issues and they almost always look the worst compared to other electrical fireplaces.

-What Are The Common Benefits To Electric Fireplaces?
+What Are The Common Benefits Of Electric Fireplaces?

 - Breathtakingly Realistic Visuals – When you make the wise decision to invest in a high end fireplace with 3D holographic flame and ember technology, you will have a hard time believing it isn’t a real fireplace when you look at it.